Installing Service Virtualization on Linux

 Configure SV Server and SVM to use LDAP authentication.
 For details, see LDAP authentication provider.

-It is recommended that you use LDAP.
+We recommend that you use LDAP.

-For TAR: To install SV Server and SVM as systemd services, perform the following additional steps:
+(For TAR only) To install SV Server and SVM as systemd services, perform the following additional steps:

 Create a user under which the services will run.
 Using the default name in the service files, sv-server, the command would be: